pawankumar1980/Final_Project_Bike_Pedestrian_Crash_Analysis/README.md

 # Final_Project_Bike_Pedestrian_Crash_Analysis
-We are doing this as part of our final project requirement for the Data Analytics Boot Camp.

 ## Background

-The data provided allows users to visualize the locations of accidents involving bicyclists and pedestrians in North Carolina.
-It is sourced from police reports of collisions between bicycles and motor vehicles and pedestrian and motor vehicle accidents that occurred on public roadways, vehicular areas, and private properties (if reported) from January 2007 to December 2019.
-The primary purpose of this data is to provide insights into the patterns and frequency of these types of accidents in the state that can help develop safety measures and policies.
+The data provided for this project is a collection of information on accidents involving bicyclists and pedestrians in North Carolina.
+It is sourced from police reports of collisions between bicycles and motor vehicles, as well as pedestrian and motor vehicle accidents that occurred on public roadways, vehicular areas, and private properties (if reported) from January 2007 to December 2019.
+The primary objective of this data is to gain a deeper understanding of the patterns and frequency of these types of accidents in the state, which can be used to inform the development of safety measures and policies aimed at reducing their occurrence.

 ## Dataset Description